-In 1909, writing under the pseudonym James Redding Ware, British writer Andrew Forrester published Passing English of the Victorian era, a dictionary of heterodox English, slang and phrase.
-“Thousands of words and phrases in existence in 1870 have drifted away, or changed their forms, or been absorbed, while as many have been added or are being added,” he writes in the book's introduction. “‘Passing English’ ripples from countless sources, forming a river of new language which has its tide and its ebb, while its current brings down new ideas and carries away those that have dribbled out of fashion."
-Forrester chronicles many hilarious and delightful words in Passing English; we don’t know how these phrases ever fell out of fashion, but we propose bringing them back.
+In 1909, British writer James Redding Ware (who also wrote under the pseudonym Andrew Forrester) published Passing English of the Victorian era, a dictionary of heterodox English, slang and phrase.
+“Thousands of words and phrases in existence in 1870 have drifted away, or changed their forms, or been absorbed, while as many have been added or are being added,” he writes in the book's introduction. “‘Passing English’ ripples from countless sources, forming a river of new language which has its tide and its ebb, while its current brings down new ideas and carries away those that have dribbled out of fashion.”
+Ware chronicles many hilarious and delightful words in Passing English; we don’t know how these slang terms ever fell out of fashion, but we propose bringing them back.

 A society word meaning “smart.”
-Forrester demonstrates the usage: “The goods are not 'afternoonified' enough for me.”
+Ware demonstrated the usage: “The goods are not 'afternoonified' enough for me.”

-A figure of speech used to describe drunken men.
-“He’s very arf’arf’an’arf," Forrester writes, "meaning he has had many ‘arfs,’” or half-pints of booze.
+A figure of speech used to describe drunken men. “[He’s] very arfarfanarf,” Ware wrote, “meaning that he had many ‘arfs,’” or half-pints of booze.

-This phrase originated in London in 1882, and means “perfect, complete, unapproachable.”
+This phrase originated in London in 1882, and meant “perfect, complete, unapproachable.”

 Nineteenth-century sailor slang for “A riotous holiday, a noisy day in the streets.”

 A naval term referring to meat so bad “it might be dog flesh.”